Florida Swim School Offering Swimming Lessons

 - They then kick their feet, which propels them toward the edge of the pool or other body of water.

-- By reaching for the side of the pool, pond or stream, children can then hold on until help comes for them.
+- By reaching for the side and steps of the pool, pond or stream, children can then hold on until help comes for them.

 To learn more about the options available from this Florida swim school, call Baby Otter Swim School today at 954-704-0080 or toll-free at 1-888-794-6543.
 Our team will be happy to work with you to schedule a session for your community.